Qu’est-ce que le kawaii ? Comprendre la culture du “mignon” japonais

 • Clean design and childlike characters : rounded shapes, soft colors, simplified smiling faces.
 A world that evokes innocence and tenderness.

-• Kawaii in the kitchen : the famous kyaraben bento (lunch boxes decorated with cute characters) and pastries adorned with smiling faces or pastel colors.
+• Kawaii in the kitchen : the famous kyaraben bento boxes (lunch boxes decorated with cute characters) and pastries adorned with smiling faces or pastel colors.

 Examples of kawaii products and trends

-• Kawaii mascots : in Japan, each prefecture has its own official mascot ( yuru-chara ), often cute and funny.
+• Kawaii mascots : In Japan, each prefecture has its own official mascot ( yuru-chara ), often cute and funny.

 The global influence of kawaii

-Kawaiiism is no longer reserved for Japan: it has become a true global trend .
+Kawaii is no longer reserved for Japan: it has become a true global trend .

 How to adopt the kawaii style at home

-• Pastel decor and accessories : opt for animal-shaped cushions, colorful stickers, or a lamp with a rounded design.
+• Pastel decor and accessories : opt for animal-shaped cushions, colorful stickers or a lamp with a rounded design.

 Back to blog